allenap/rust-petname/README.md

   - `std_rng` is now `default-rng`,
   - `default_dictionary` is now `default-words`.
 - The `names` field on the `Petnames` struct has been renamed to `nouns`.
-  Previously the complexity was given as a number – 0, 1, or 2 – but now the word lists to use are given as a string: small, medium, or large.
 - `Petnames::new()` is now `Petnames::default()`.
 - `Petnames::new(…)` now accepts word lists as strings.
 - `Names` is no longer public.
 This served as the iterator struct returned by